reactjs/react.dev/src/content/reference/react/use.md

   return <p>Here is the message: {messageContent}</p>;
 }
 ```
 Because `Message` is wrapped in [`Suspense`](/reference/react/Suspense) the fallback will be displayed until the promise is resolved.
-When the promise is resolve the value will be unwraped by the `use` Hook and the `Message` component will replace the [`Suspense`](/reference/react/Suspense) fallback.
+When the promise is resolve the value will be unwrapped by the `use` Hook and the `Message` component will replace the [`Suspense`](/reference/react/Suspense) fallback.

 <Sandpack>